-Ellen Used Finding Dory To Talk About The Travel Ban And YOU NEED TO WATCH
+Ellen Beautifully Used Finding Dory To Talk About The Travel Ban And You Should Probably Watch It Immediately

 Over the weekend, President Trump instituted a travel ban, which led to refugees and other green card holders being detained in U.S. airports.
 Also over the weekend, there were reports of The White House screening Finding Dory.
 In her classy and ever-humorous way, Ellen had a few words to say about it all.